 On May 24, 2018, the Economic Growth, Regulatory Relief, and Consumer Protection Act (Pub.
-L. No. 115-174) was signed into law and amended the 1940 Act, to repeal the exemption from its registration of investment companies created under the laws of Puerto Rico, the U.S. Virgin Islands, or any other U.S. possession under Section 6(a)(1) thereof.
+L. No. 115-174) was signed into law and amended the 1940 Act to repeal the exemption from its registration of investment companies created under the laws of Puerto Rico, the U.S. Virgin Islands, or any other U.S. possession under Section 6(a)(1) thereof.
 The repeal of the exemption took effect on May 24, 2021.
-Upon the Fund's registration under the 1940 Act, it must now register its future offerings of securities under the Securities Act of 1933, as amended (the "1933 Act"), absent an available exception.
-In connection with the process required for registration of the Fund's securities, it was required to change its corporate name and implement certain operational changes including, without limitation, a reduction in the types and/or amount of leverage, as well as a prohibition against engaging in principal transactions with affiliates.
-The Fund also suspended the trading of its securities and issuance of Tax Exempt Secured Obligations ("TSOs") pending its registration under the 1933 Act.
+Upon registration under the 1940 Act, the Fund must now register its future offerings of securities under the Securities Act of 1933, as amended (the "1933 Act"), absent an available exception.
+The Fund has suspended the trading of its securities and issuance of Tax-Exempt Secured Obligations ("TSOs") pending registration under the 1933 Act.